interkosmos/fortran-curl/README.md

 # apt-get install libcurl4 libcurl4-openssl-dev
 ```

-Clone the repository, and then run `make` to build the interfaces:
+Clone the repository, then run `make` to build and install the interfaces to
+`/opt`:

 ```
 $ git clone --depth 1 https://github.com/interkosmos/fortran-curl
 $ cd fortran-curl/
 $ make
+$ make install PREFIX=/opt
 ```

 You can override the default compilers by passing the `CC` and `FC` arguments,